Celtworld: Aftermath

 The property was placed on the market with the condition that it could only be used for tourism or leisure activities, which limited its potential sale price.
-The site went on sale in September 1995 at an asking price of £600,000 and was sold to a Northern Ireland consortium in January 1996 for £475,000.
+The site went on sale in September 1995 at an asking price of £600,000 and was due to be sold to a Northern Ireland consortium in January 1996 for £475,000.
+However, by February 1996 the Irish Times reported that the sale had fallen through.
+A Cork-based property developer, Mr P J Hegarty, then bought the location in April 1996 for £442,500.
 In 1997, the site was sold to Butlin's Mosney owner Phelim McCloskey for £380,000.
 McCloskey developed a robotic dinosaurs exhibit which closed after less than a year.

 A European Commission investigation was due to report in 1997 but as of 1999 had not been completed.
 In 1999, McCloskey obtained planning permission for 30 short-term holiday apartments on the site.
 Permission was granted by An Bord Pleanála, controversially over-ruling a Waterford County Council decision to reject an original proposal for 36 apartments.
-In 2000, Ambient Catering Limited purchased the site and developed a 20,000 square feet music venue named South with a capacity of 2,200 guests, at a cost of €3 million.
+In 2000, Ambience Catering Limited, led by Vince Power, purchased the site for "just under £50,000" and developed a 20,000 square feet music venue named South with a capacity of 2,200 guests, at a cost of €3 million.
 The venue opened in 2001 but closed soon afterwards.
 Celtworld Limited was dissolved on 15 July 2005.

 The site was sold in May 2006 to Volute Properties Limited, who received planning permission for a mixed-use development with Dunnes Stores as anchor tenants.
 This proposal fell through and the building was demolished in 2008.
 By 2020, it had been redeveloped as an Aldi supermarket.